 Trif served as a Pulitzer Prize juror in 2015 and 2016 at Columbia University.
 He also is chairman of the state press association’s Freedom of Information Act/Public Information Act subcommittee and is a member of the American Society of Newspaper Editors’ First Amendment committee.
 He was named one of Maryland’s most influential people in 2016 by the Daily Record legal newspaper.
 He currently serves on the board of visitors for the University of Maryland’s Philip Merrill College of Journalism and the University of Maryland, Baltimore County as well as the board of directors for the Greater Baltimore Committee and the Downtown Partnership of Baltimore.

 Trif also has led The Sun through various partnerships during the past several years including reporting fellowships and grants with Marquette University, the Solutions Based Journalism association and the University of Southern California’s Annenberg School of Journalism.
 The Sun also has partnered with the University of Baltimore for political polling and primary debates.
 The Sun and CNN also teamed up in 2016 to produce a television documentary about Baltimore and the case of Freddie Gray’s death.
 Trif was the keynote speaker for the 2016 O’Brien Fellowship in Public Service Journalism conference at Marquette and the 2017 Clarence J. Caulfield Memorial Lecture at Loyola University Maryland.

-Born in Baltimore, Trif grew up in Baltimore County.
-He received a master’s degree in public affairs reporting from the University of Illinois at Springfield and a bachelor’s degree in communications from Loyola University of Maryland.
-He also is an alumnus of Calvert Hall College High School in Towson, Md.
+Trif received a master’s degree in public affairs reporting from the University of Illinois at Springfield and a bachelor’s degree in communications from Loyola University Maryland.
+He also has worked for news organizations in Springfield, Ill., Rochester, N.Y. and Wilmington, Del.